 The governor has proposed separating the racing component of the franchise from the future casino operations.
 While he has indicated NYRA should handle the racing, a recommendation has not been made who should operate a VLT casino at Aqueduct.
 NYRA’s competitors have believed the Spitzer administration wants to give the casino deal to Excelsior Racing, whose backers include individuals with political ties to the governor.

-Foye and Francis refused to say which entities have submitted bids to operate a casino at Aqueduct; the deadline for entries is Oct.
+Foye and Francis would not reveal which entities have submitted bids to operate a casino at Aqueduct; the deadline for entries is Oct.
 15.

 Despite NYRA’s legal and financial troubles in recent years, the Spitzer aides said the organization has brought on new management teams, incorporated new integrity provisions and, despite losing millions of dollars each year, has had a couple of straight years of successful meets.
 NYRA is also under federal bankruptcy protection.